William H. Gerstenmaier

-William H. Gerstenmaier (born September 28, 1954) is an aerospace engineer and policymaker who is the Vice President of Build and Flight Reliability at SpaceX.
+William H. Gerstenmaier (born September 28, 1954) is an American aerospace engineer and policymaker who is the Vice President of Build and Flight Reliability at SpaceX.
 He previously served as NASA's Associate Administrator for Human Exploration and Operations between 2004 and July 10, 2019.
 While in that role, he was described as "arguably the most influential person when it comes to US spaceflight."
 Prior to being Associate Administrator, Gerstenmaier served as the International Space Station Office Program Manager, at Johnson Space Center, a position he began in June 2002.
 He spent a total of four decades with NASA.

 In February 2020, SpaceX announced that Gerstenmaier had joined the company as a consultant.
 He was promoted to Vice President, Build and Flight Reliability, one year later.

 Early life

 Gerstenmaier was born in Akron, Ohio, in September 1954 and graduated from East High School in 1973.
 As a teenager he followed the early space programs of Mercury, Gemini, and Apollo.
 He had early dreams of being a test pilot, and after high school, enrolled at the United States Naval Academy.
 After seeing so many pilots returning from the Vietnam War, he thought he may not get a chance to fly, and chose to reconsider his path.
 He transferred to Purdue's School of Aeronautics and Astronautics, hoping to get into flight via academics.
 During his time at Purdue, Gerstenmaier found a great interest in spaceflight technology, and chose to focus on this area for his career.